scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAWS.md

 ### Requirements

-* You must create VPC with public NAT gateways on private networks.
-NAT gateway is necessary to enable internet access for Kubernetes node group subnets.
+* You must create a VPC with public NAT gateways on private networks, NAT gateway is necessary to enable internet access for Kubernetes node group subnets.
-* You must create at least 2 subnets for the EKS cluster in different availability zones.
-This is mandatory to create an EKS cluster.
+* You must create at least 2 subnets for the EKS cluster in different availability zones, which is mandatory for creating an EKS cluster.

 ### Recommendations

 * You should create private subnets for the Kubernetes cluster for production.
 * You should create a bastion server to manage the Kubernetes cluster.
 * You should create 3 subnets in 3 availability zones for the Kubernetes cluster for higher availability.
-* You should choose public subnets when creating eks cluster for public access.
+* You should choose public subnets when creating EKS cluster for public access.
 * You should create subnets with the prefix at least `/24` for the Kubernetes cluster to work without issues even after scaling.

 ### Steps